-where f is the BRDF and ξ=(θ,ϑ,ϕ) is the viewing geometry, where θ is the solar zenith angle, ϑ is the view zenith angle and ϕ the relative azimuth.
+where f is the BRDF and ξ=(θ,ϑ,ϕ) is the viewing geometry, θ is the solar zenith angle, ϑ is the view zenith angle and ϕ the relative azimuth.
 To incorporate BRDF into the model, it is necessary to account for the viewing geometry differences between the reference and aerial images.
 It is not valid to simply replace the unknown aerial surface reflectance with the reference surface reflectance in Equation (5) when they occur at different viewing geometries.
 To describe the relationship between the two reflectances at a particular location, we express their ratio in Equation (11).